willysharp5/RuleReady_/README.md

 ## ✨ Features

-### 🤖 AI Chat Assistant
+### 🤖 AI Chat Assistant (Evaluation Tool)
-- Ask questions about employment law in natural language
-- Powered by advanced AI models
-- Filter by jurisdiction and topic for focused answers
-- Configurable system prompts and model settings
+- Evaluate if your saved research is comprehensive enough to answer customer questions
+- Uses ONLY your saved research and company context (no AI general knowledge)
+- Stateless evaluation - each question is independent
+- Select saved research items as knowledge base
+- Generate test company data to simulate real scenarios
-- Real-time responses with structured formatting
+- Beautifully formatted responses with citations [1], [2], [3]
+- Click citations to view full saved research content in TipTap viewer
+- Configurable temperature and max tokens for AI models

 ### 🔬 Compliance Research
 - Deep research mode combining multiple data sources: